ashishshah1995/Spring-Security-login-form/README.md

 2. Employees are authorized to access links(pages) based on the roles assigned to them using Spring Security.

-..Restrict path to employees antMatches("/").hasRoles("Employee")
+...
+Restrict path to employees antMatches("/").hasRoles("Employee")

-..Restrict path to employees antMatches("/leaders/").hasRoles("manager")
+...
+Restrict path to employees antMatches("/leaders/").hasRoles("manager")

-..restrict path to employees antMatches("/systems").hasRoles("admin")
+...
+Restrict path to employees antMatches("/systems").hasRoles("admin")

 3. Used Maven for Spring MVC Web application and Spring Security(spring-security-web and spring-security-config) dependencies